 Extend edges controls how a square or circle is drawn with the drawing tool.
-When the Extend edges box is marked, the sides of the square drawn when the Shift key is pressed before you release the mouse button will be equal to the longer side of a rectangle.
+When the Extend edges box is marked, the sides of the square created when the Shift key is pressed before you release the mouse button will be equal to the longer side of the rectangle you have actually drawn.
 This also applies to the ellipse tool: when the Shift key is pressed before you release the mouse button a circle will be created based on the longest diameter of the ellipse.
 When the Extend edges box is not marked, a square or a circle will be created based on the shorter side or diameter.